 Use an image classifier to train a machine learning model that you can include in your app to categorize images.

-cats, to train it to recognize these animals.
+Giraffe, to train it to recognize these animals.

 When your model does perform well enough, you save it as a Core ML model file with the